Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Currents carried by extended eigenstates

 For general $\ell=0,1,2,\ldots,N-1$, we define the scaled current from the $(\ell+1)$th generation to the $\ell$th generation in the form

-Let us now focus on the simplest case specified by Eqs.~\eqref{eq430} and~\eqref{eq440}; all $n_\ell$ are set to $n$ and both $\gamma_0$ and $\gamma_N$ are set to $\gamma$.
+Let us now focus on the simplest case specified by Eq.~\eqref{eq430}; all $n_\ell$ are set to $n$ and both $\gamma_0$ and $\gamma_N$ are set to $\gamma$.
 The expectation value of the scaled current operator~\eqref{eq970} with respect to the eigenfunction~\eqref{eq620} for real $k$ with the normalization~\eqref{eq800} is explicitly given by